jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 * Staff Engineer
 * Principal Engineer

 There are no standard titles for levels used in our industry.
 Every company’s system is different.
-This makes comparison between companies fraught.
-A senior level at one company is not the same as senior at another place.
+This makes comparisons between companies fraught.
+A senior level at one company is not the same as a senior level at another place.
 It’s worth understanding our levels and the way we assess them, as you think about your career.

 It is difficult to proscribe the requirements for performing at a certain level.
 If the criteria are too broad, employees may not know what they need to do to advance.
 If the requirements are too specific, employees may become focused on checking boxes.
 We aim to incentivize a focus on areas that grow your skills.